complex-analysis/complex-analysis.github.io/README.md

 In this book you will find examples, problems and applets that allow you to explore  complex analysis by using the visual interactive power of the computer (or tablet).

+UPDATES!
+This site has been getting lots of visits which is fantastic.
+I have fixed some typos and modified some applets for better performance.
+I am also planning to add some new sections covering integration of complex functions.
+Finally, I will start the Spanish version so more people can enjoy learning and playing with complex analysis.

 Ready to get started?
 Skip ahead to the [Table of Contents](https://complex-analysis.github.io/content/table_of_contents.html)

 ---